bestestimate/api/1. Data studies/readme.md

 ### **DATA STUDY - CONE PENETRATION TEST DATA**
-***

 This readme provides a description of the CPT data study functionality.

 #### 1. DESCRIPTION

-Performs Robertson classification and layer identification based on the user input of CPT data.
+Performs Robertson classification and layer identification based on the input
+of CPT data and returns reports and identified layers.

 #### 2. INPUT

 The following input is required from the user in a .JSON file.
-Examples can be found in the JSON files in this folder.
+Examples can be
+found in the JSON files in this folder.

 ##### 2.1 REQUIRED